 Welcome To The Madge Rothschild Resource Center

 Our collection includes 6,000 books of Jewish content, including an extensive children’s book collection and cataloged online.
 Our offerings have expanded to include significant materials from Congregation B’nai Jacob.
-We added more than 100 titles added as part of the Betty’s 100 Books program in celebration of Betty Stein’s 100th birthday on December 10, 2016.
+We added more than 100 titles as part of the Betty’s 100 Books program that celebrated the 100th birthday of long-time member Betty Stein (z”l) on December 10, 2016.
 Find out more about Jewish family history resources.

 In addition, the PFW Institute for Holocaust and Genocide Studies, in partnership with the Helmke Library and the Temple, now has a list of Jewish and Holocaust-themed resources (books, videos, and other materials) available for checkout through IUCAT and PFW’s Helmke Library.
 The Genealogy Center also has Yizkor Books and other resources.

 Our Name – This beautiful community resource became the Rabbi Richard B. Safran Library in 2000 in honor of the 70th birthday of our Rabbi Emeritus and in appreciation for his contributions during 26 years as our spiritual leader.

 The Rabbi Richard B. Safran Library has almost 700 titles – books and movies – in its collection related to the Holocaust.
 Many have received awards, and we’ve compiled a brochure featuring Holocaust-related titles.